Choosing and Maintaining the Right Diesel Water Pump

 The suction line is prone to damage in pumps that work above the water level, and it needs closer attention.

-Poor performance of diesel water pumps is caused by two primary factors: incorrect selection of pump and poor maintenance.
+The poor performance of diesel water pumps is caused by two primary factors: the incorrect selection of pumps and poor maintenance.
 Poor performance leads to reduced productivity and increased pumping costs.
-Proper pump selection and regular maintenance ensures the lowest running costs.
+Proper pump selection and regular maintenance ensure the lowest running costs.